 Named in 1792 after Captain George Grey a friend of Captain George Vancouver Point Grey was once its own municipality.
 Today, it's one of Canada's most expensive residential areas, with Point Grey average home prices sitting above the $2 million mark.
 In fact, one of the city's most expensive streets is in Point Grey a mansion on Belmont Avenue may cost you close to $20 million.
 View Point Grey homes for sale

 Point Grey is also home to several unique attractions, including the Jericho army base on 4th Avenue and the Old Hastings Mill Store Museum the oldest building in Vancouver in Pioneer Park, adjacent to Jericho Beach.

 Point Grey Amenities

-- Lord Byng Secondary School(includes the Byng Arts Mini School and a program for students with special needs)
+- Lord Byng Secondary School(includes the Byng Arts Mini School and a program for students with special needs, homes for sale)

 Point Grey Property Statistics

 *Source: Real Estate Board of Greater Vancouver, average sale prices in Point Grey for 12 months ended November 3, 2010 **Source: http://vancouver.ca/files/cov/West%20Point%20Grey-census-data.pdf

 Population* 12,795 *Source: http://vancouver.ca/files/cov/West%20Point%20Grey-census-data.pdf

 |19 and under||21.4%|